-Now that Google’s new Android 10 update is readily available smartphone owners are looking for answers regarding when they’ll get it.
-Here, we want to take you through everything you should know right now about LG Android 10 updates and betas.
+Now that Google’s latest Android 10 update is readily available and several months old, LG smartphone owners are looking for answers regarding when they’ll get it.
+Here is everything you should know right now about the LG Android 10 update, UX 9.0 and any LG beta programs.
+Including info on the LG G7 and LG G8 Android 10 release.

 Thanks to a 6-month beta period by Google, manufacturers like OnePlus already released Android 10, and bigger brands like LG and Samsung got a head start on it too.
-However, we’re still not 100% sure of what to expect, but here’s what you need to know so far.
+However, we’re still not 100% sure of what to expect, but we just got some new information and are seeing the first official LG Android 10 update hit devices.

 Will My LG Phone Get Android 10?